sammcj/neural-graf/docs/project-implementation.md

    - Adding authentication and authorization

 2. **Testing**
-   - Writing unit tests for the Dgraph implementation
    - Writing unit tests for the service layer
+   - Writing unit tests for MCP tools
    - Adding integration tests for the MCP server

 3. **Future Enhancements**